 How to find extracurricular opportunities in high school

-- Think about what interests you.
-The most important thing to consider before joining a high school club or organization: what do you like to do?
-If you are going to spend hours every week doing something, you need to enjoy it—or you’re probably going to bail.
-Like dogs?
+The most important thing to consider before joining a club or organization is what you like to do.
+If you are going to spend hours every week willingly doing something, you need to enjoy it—or you’re probably going to bail.
+Do you like dogs?
 Volunteer with a local animal rescue or shelter.
 Want to learn a new language?
-Join a sign language or Latin club.
+Join sign language or Latin club.
 Do you like sports?
 Get involved with coaching an Upward or other youth team.
 It might help to brainstorm a list of these interests and keep it handy as you search for opportunities.

-- Ask and investigate.
-More likely than not, your teachers, parents, high school counselors, and spiritual leaders know more about what is going on in your community than you do, and they won't mind helping you out a little bit.
+More likely than not, your teachers, parents, high school counselors, and spiritual leaders know more about what’s going on in your community than you do, and they won't mind helping you out.
 Other good sources for extracurricular and/or volunteer opportunities include your local librarians, police, firefighters, and city councilors.
 And never underestimate the power of simple Google search!
 If you brainstormed a list of interests, use it as a checklist to search for opportunities.

-- Join clubs or organizations at your school.
 This sounds obvious, but it’s a reminder that you don’t need to travel far or go crazy trying to find extracurriculars.
 Participating in clubs at your high school is one of the easiest ways to get involved in your community because the groups are readily available to you.
-My high school has over 30 clubs and organizations that students can join, even though we are a relatively small school.
+My high school has over 30 clubs and organizations that students can join, even though it’s a relatively small school.

-For example, if you live within walking distance from a YMCA or other community center, you may be able to attend club meetings or participate in intramural sports.
-If this doesn’t work for you, ask local organizations what you can do to help out from home.
+Now you know how to find extracurricular activities, but what are you supposed to do if you don't have a car?
+Without transportation, the range of activities high school students can participate in becomes limited, but there are still ways to get involved.
+Obviously, it’s easy to stay at school at the end of the day for a club meeting.
+Or if you live within walking distance from a YMCA or other community center, you may be able to participate in intramural sports.
+If this doesn’t work for you, ask local organizations what you can do to help from home.
 High school students who consider themselves tech-savvy can manage websites, or creative students might design fliers.
-Others who excel in rhetoric and grammar can write or read grant proposals for businesses and organizations.
-In addition to being more convenient, these tasks also look unique on college applications.
-How many high school seniors can say that they read and process grant proposals?!
+Others who excel in rhetoric and grammar can volunteer to write for online blogs, like CollegeXpress!

 How to find the time in high school